esperanca/personal_website/src/posts/weeknote-27.md

 1. Constant effort to make information open, accessible and clear;
 2. Purposefully build learning networks.
 Design best legacy is organisational memory, this goes way beyond shipping.

 On a side note, Julian Stood's Socially Dynamic Organisation inspired me.
 After reading it, I suggested a warm-up in our weekly XD Leads meeting.
 We designed a network map with the Experience Design team.
-It was fun, and I learned so much.
 Put your network goggles on, you will find so much novelty and opportunities.

 ![A chaotic network map](/images/networkmap.png "A chaotic network map")